-When we first started writing this blog we were more free-wheeling than we are today for one very simple reason.
-The odds of our our having problems with the Chinese government were a lot less back then, though there were definitely times where we would “go blank” in China for weeks at a time for having crossed some arbitrary and capricious line.
+When we first started writing this blog we were more free-wheeling than we are today for one very simple reason: the odds of our having problems with the Chinese government were a lot less back then, though there were definitely times where we would “go blank” in China for weeks at a time for having crossed some arbitrary and capricious line.
 For a whole host of reasons we want to stay live in China and so — like many others — we have toned down and learned not to walk too close to various lines.
 We don’t like this one bit but this is the China world in which we and everyone else lives.

 We don’t have that same line on Facebook or Linkedin or Twitter.